 If you have a catheter or IV line, it will likely be removed if it is the cause of the thrombophlebitis.

-Surgical removal (phlebectomy), stripping, or sclerotherapy of the affected vein are occasionally needed to treat large varicose veins or to prevent further episodes of thrombophlebitis in high-risk patients.
+Surgical removal (phlebectomy), stripping, or sclerotherapy of the affected vein may be needed.
+These treat large varicose veins or to prevent thrombophlebitis in high-risk people.

 When to Contact a Medical Professional